-For ships with framing fitted above open deck sections, allowance shall be made for an additional mass of ice having the thickness equal to the main framing height.
+For ships with framing fitted above open deck sections, allowance shall be made for an additional mass of ice having the thickness equal to the main framing height;

-- 2.4.4 The mass of ice per square metre of the windage area shall be assumed to be 15 kg.
-In this case, the windage area and the height of the centre of gravity shall be determined for a draught d{\min} , as specified in 1.4.6, but without the allowance for icing. - 2.4.5 In other areas of the winter seasonal zone, the ice weight allowance for winter time shall be assumed to be equal to half of those specified in 2.4.3 and 2.4.4. - 2.4.6 The mass of ice and vertical moment calculated in compliance with $\underline{2.4.3 2.4.5}$ cover all loading conditions when drawing up the Booklet. - 2.4.7 For ships of restricted area of navigation, the righting lever plotted with the allowance for icing shall be at least 0,20 m at an angle of heel $\theta \ge 25^{\circ}$. - 2.4.8 For ships navigating in winter in the regions of the Black and Asov Seas northwards of the parallel of latitude 44°00' N, as well as in the region of the Caspian Sea northwards of the parallel of latitude 42°00' N the icing shall be taken into account in compliance with 2.4.5.
+- .2 the mass of ice per square metre of the windage area shall be assumed to be 15 kg.
+In this case, the windage area and the height of the centre of gravity shall be determined for a draught d{\min} as specified in 1.4.6, but without the allowance for icing. - 2.4.7 The ice weight allowances for ships operating in the water area specified in 2.4.1.4, shall be assumed to be equal to half of those specified in 2.4.6. - 2.4.8 The mass of ice and vertical moment calculated for draught d{\min} cover all loading conditions. - 2.4.9 For ships of restricted area of navigation, the righting lever plotted with the allowance for icing shall be at least 0,20 m at an angle of heel $\theta{max} \ge 25^{\circ}$.